-Discussion from this meeting indicated that the City is most concerned about high wind and power outage during the winter or times of excessive heat.
-Two things are of particular concern to City officials: 1) the location of a large LP gas storage facility on the airport property and in proximity to a school, motel and other developments and 2) the potential need for sheltering of residents during an extended power outage with appropriate warming or cooling.
-The Lac du Flambeau Tribe was represented on the County's Planning Team by Terry Allen, Tribal Council Member.
+Discussion from this meeting indicated that the City is most concerned about high wind or ice resulting in power outage during the winter or times of excessive heat.
+Of particular concern to City officials is the potential need for sheltering of residents during an extended power outage with appropriate warming or cooling.

+The Lac du Flambeau Band of Lake Superior Chippewa was represented on the County's Planning Team by Eric Chapman, Tribal Emergency Management Director.